Modern Slavery Act

 February 10, 2020

 1 References in the statement to “BNY Mellon,” “we” and “our” are references to The Bank of New York Mellon Corporation and its subsidiaries.
 For the avoidance of doubt, the subsidiaries covered by the statement include but are not limited to: The Bank of New York Mellon, London Branch, The Bank of New York Mellon (International) Limited, Pershing Limited, Pershing Securities Limited, BNY Mellon Investment Management EMEA Limited, Newton Investment Management Limited, Insight Investment Funds Management Limited, Insight Investment Management (Global) Limited and Alcentra Limited.

-2 This statement was approved by The Bank of New York Mellon Corporation’s board of directors on 11 February 2019.
+2 This statement was approved by the Corporate Governance, Nominating and Social Responsibility Committee of the board of directors of The Bank of New York Mellon Corporation on 10 February 2020.